subnetdusk/evilprof/README.md

 ## 🇬🇧 English Version <a name="english-version"></a>

 EvilProf is a web application built with Streamlit that allows you to quickly generate PDF files containing custom tests.

+If the number of questions is sufficient, **it ensures that two adjacent tests are entirely distinct** and **maximizes diversity among nearby tests** following an exponential decay pattern—by employing a weighted question sampling technique.

 This app is [hosted here in streamlit.app](https://evilprof.streamlit.app/)